-Stock Market Glossary of Terms
+Stock Market Glossary

 Learning how and when to buy and sell stocks takes time and information.
 Gorilla Trades is not only an online stock picking service, but it also provides subscribers with educational resources and information to help them decide how and when to buy and sell stocks, how to limit losses, and how to increase returns.
 Learn the terminology of the stock market to help you make the best investment decisions.
 Here you’ll find our useful stock market glossary of terms as well as stock investment advice.

 Internal Trend Line

 Active Picks – Active picks include all GorillaPicks in the current Gorilla Trades portfolio.
 A stock is dropped from the Gorilla Trades portfolio if it hits its stop loss level or achieves its second target.
 Updates on active GorillaPicks are available in the Evening Gorilla Email and on the Subscribers Website.

 Banana Barometer- A feature of the Subscriber’s GorillaTrades.com website that gives a broad overview of the market environment.
 The Banana Barometer lists near-term support and resistance levels for the three major indices.